DanThrane/jolie-package-manager/jpm/planned_features_and_issues.md

 This should probably be implemented as some configuration in the registry.
 Whitelist/blacklist of cross-registry collaboration?

-Alternatively we could do registry mirroring.
+Alternatively we could do registry mirroring. __[Let's wait and see, go with other approach for now]__

 ## Interface Dependencies